Old Glory DC: Stadium

+The team has played its home games since the 2026 season at George Mason Stadium in Fairfax, Virginia.

-The team played their exhibition and inaugural campaigns at Cardinal Stadium on the campus of Catholic University of America.
+Initially, the team played their exhibition and inaugural campaigns at Cardinal Stadium on the campus of Catholic University of America.
 In 2021 they moved to Segra Field in Leesburg, Virginia.
 The team played three seasons at Segra Field and on September 6, 2023, it was announced that the team would move to the Maryland SoccerPlex in Germantown, Maryland the following season.